edhowland/viper/Bugs.md

 The Todo list items herein marked with an '*' are must haves for version 2.1 (final)

-## Change ~/.vishrc to become ./config/vish/vishrc *

-Schedule this change before 2.1 release
-Requires massive refit.

-## LPATH, MPATH should be able to change the package and module search paths for all programs not just charm *

-Both are defined in local/vish/prelude/007_variables.vsh

 ## The unalias command in Bash can take many aliases, as log as they all exist.